Jamyang Namgyal: Biography

-Jamyang Namgyal was born to and was the eldest son of Tsewang Namgyal who was the king of Ladakh from 1575 to 1595 AD.
-Jamyang Namgyal took the reign of the Namgyal dynasty of Ladakh in 1595 AD and continued to be in power until his death in 1616 AD.
-Jamyang Namgyal was married to Gyal Khatun, the daughter of Ali Sher Khan Anchan who attacked Ladakh and imprisoned Namgyal.
+Jamyang Namgyal was born to and was the eldest son of Tsewang Namgyal who was the king of Ladakh from 1575 to 1595.
+He became the Gyalpo of Ladakh in 1595 and continued to be in power until his death in 1616.
+Jamyang Namgyal was married to Gyal Khatun, a Balti princess.

-Battle with Ali Sher Khan Anchan
+Battle with Ali Senge Anchan

-Jamyang Namgyal during his reign decided to support the Sultan of Chigtan and to capture Skardu.
+Jamyang Namgyal during his reign decided to support the Sultan of Chigtan and to capture Skardu, the capital of Maqpon king Ali Senge Anchan.
 Namgyal's army was crossing the mountain passes towards Purig during the winter season where his troops disappeared due to a violent storm.
-Ali Sher Khan Anchan's well trained army attacked Namgyal's army on the way and held them there until all the passes and valleys were blocked with snow; compelling Namgyal to surrender.
+Anchan's well trained army attacked Namgyal's army on the way and held them there until all the passes and valleys were blocked with snow; compelling Namgyal to surrender.
 Namgyal was imprisoned by Ali Sher Khan in Skardu.
-Sher Khan then attacked Ladakh, took control of the place, destroyed some historical monuments and records.
-After returning to Skardu, Sher Khan asked Jamyang Namgyal to marry his daughter Gyal Khatun in exchange of his release.
-Namgyal married Ali's daughter and returned to Ladakh.
+Anchan then attacked Ladakh, took control of Leh, its capital, and destroyed some historical monuments and records.
+After returning to Skardu, Anchan established a marital alliance with Namgyal; accordingly a Balti princess (variously described as a daughter of Anchan's ally and raja of Khaplu, Yabgo Shey Gilazi, or Anchan himself) was married to Namgyal while Anchan married a daughter of Namgyal Mandok Gyalmo.
+Afterwards Namgyal was allowed to return to Ladakh.